Virginia Tech® home

 Comprehensive/Technology/Capital Fees: Students are responsible for comprehensive fees, each semester.
 Out-of-state students must also pay a Capital Fee.
 See the Bursar's web page for a description of fees.
 The Capital Fee requirement cannot be waived and is not part of the tuition charges.

-Taxes: Federal and state taxes, if applicable, are withheld from the assistantship stipend check, which is issued semi-monthly at approximately the first and sixteenth of each month.
-Students on summer assistantships who are not enrolled will be taxed at a higher, non-student rate.
+Taxes: Federal and state taxes, if applicable, are withheld from the assistantship stipend check, which is issued semi-monthly at approximately the 1st and 16th of each month.
+Students on summer assistantships, who are not enrolled in classes, will be taxed at a higher, non-student rate.

-Because of the possibility of serious illness or injury requiring treatment beyond the services of the Schiffert Health Center , students are encouraged to purchase medical insurance for themselves and their families.
+Because serious illness or injury may require treatment beyond the services provided by the Schiffert Health Center, all students are strongly encouraged to carry medical insurance for themselves and, if applicable, their families.
+Having adequate coverage ensures you can access necessary care without unexpected financial strain.

-Students on assistantship are expected to observe office hours established by the Graduate School, with exception for class attendance and pursuit of scholarly activities.
-Students not employed by the University should make their schedule known to the major professor and be available for cooperative work on research and teaching projects.
-Holidays are established and published annually by the University Registrar.
-Students observe the same holidays as other University personnel.
+Graduate assistants are expected to observe the office hours established by the Graduate School, with exceptions for class attendance and scholarly activities.
+Students who are not employed by the university should still keep their major professor informed of their schedule and must remain available for collaborative work on research or teaching projects.
+Holidays are set and published annually by the University Registrar, and students follow the same holiday schedule as other university personnel.

-The Graduate School has created several virtual tour videos of the Virginia Tech Blacksburg Campus.
+The Graduate School offers a lot of information about visiting Blacksburg, including virtual tour videos of the Virginia Tech campus.

 If you need course adaptations or accommodations because of a documented disability, please contact the Services for Students with Disabilities office located in the Kent Square building, 250 S. Main Street, Suite 300.